Leukemia-Commonly as Blood Cancer

 Flow cytometry can help determine DNA ploidy, which can help with diagnosis and prognosis.

 A flow cytometry leukemia panel is a test that uses a flow cytometer to analyze white blood cells for the presence of leukemia.
-The test cused to monitor leukemia and classify it as a subtype.
+The test to monitor and classify it as a subtype.

 Procedure of Flow cytometry